Basel trams stop crossing French border at night after attacks

 “We now expect the relevant French authorities to take the necessary measures to ensure traffic safety on this stretch,” BVB traffic officer Bruno Stehrenberger told Keystone-SDA.

 The Basel public transport networkexternal link has a tram network consisting of 13 lines, operated by BVB and Baselland Transport.
-Two of the lines cross into neighouring countries: line 3 runs between Birsfelden Hard in Basel, Switzerland, and St. Louis in France, and line 8 connects Neuweilerstrasse in Basel to Weil am Rhein in Germany.
+Three of the lines cross into neighouring countries: line 3 runs between Birsfelden Hard in Basel, Switzerland, and St. Louis in France, line 10 runs between Dornach in Switzerland and Rodersdorf Station, passing via Leyman in France, and line 8 connects Neuweilerstrasse in Basel to Weil am Rhein in Germany.

 Keystone SDA/sb